All Episodes

 Absolutely, yes.

-I think there needs to be way more punishments for you know damaging where we live so much.
+I think there needs to be way more punishments for, you know, damaging where we live so much.

 Do you think America should follow China in the way they're handling all the pollution?

-I think so, just because um from what I've seen over there, I know they're doing like a whole like green wall or something now, playing a bunch of like trees so that way we can have more oxygen and stuff.
+I think so, just because from what I've seen over there, I know they're doing like a whole like green wall or something now, playing a bunch of like trees so that way we can have more oxygen and stuff.

-I I agree, it's not it's not something simple.
+I agree, it's not something simple.

-There's more lives in the ocean in the ocean.
+There's more lives in the ocean, in the ocean.

-We're back in St. Augustine where we are really feeling the global warming this week.
+We're back in St. Augustine, where we are really feeling the global warming this week.

-We're gonna go ask people today if they think CEOs of corporations should be arrested for polluting the earth.
+We're gonna go ask people today if they think CEOs of corporations should be arrested for polluting the earth and if America should be more like China when it comes to reducing carbon emissions and pollution.

-Wow my goodness, there is a lot of pollution going on on this road.
+Oh my goodness, there is a lot of pollution going on on this road.

 Uh-oh.